Vulkan Tutorial

 Extensions (215 in total): VK_KHR_16bit_storage, [...]

 We can see new extensions for both - instance and devices.
 If list of extensions floods your screen too much, you might disable it by --no-extension-list.
 As we can see, the instance supports 18 extensions and the device 215.
-Out of the supported extension list, we can find out Vulkan video and Vulkan raytracing support:
+Using the device extension list, we can find out Vulkan video, Vulkan raytracing and PCI bus info support:

 // supported extensions